FAQ

 ### Has Toros been audited?

-Toros is built on the dHEDGE protocol.
+Toros is built on the Chamber protocol (formerly dHEDGE).
 The smart contracts powering Toros vaults have been covered by multiple independent audits from firms including Sherlock, CertiK, and independent auditors.
 See [Security and Audits](/resources/security.md) for the full audit timeline.

 ### Is there a bug bounty program?

-Yes. dHEDGE maintains a bug bounty program on Immunefi with rewards up to $50,000.
+Yes.
+Chamber maintains a bug bounty program on Immunefi with rewards up to $50,000.
 See [Security and Audits](/resources/security.md) for details.

 ---